 The Riddle of Literary Quality is a research project of the Huygens Institute for the History of the Netherlands in collaboration with the Fryske Akademy and the Institute for Logic, Language and Computation (University of Amsterdam).
-The Riddle officially started January 15th 2012 and will run for four years.
+The Riddle officially started January 15th 2012.
+It will end in 2019.
 The project is funded by the Computational Humanities Programme of the Royal Netherlands Academy of Arts and Sciences.

 The summary of the project goes below.
 Elsewhere you can find links to the other parts of the project proposal and to reactions to the project.
 The links to Dutch language information and reactions are presented in a separate page.
 Comments can only be added by project team members and members of the think tank.

 Summary of the project